FredericoCoelhoNunes/e-office/first-refactor-try/README.md

 # TODO:

 - garbage collection on client and server-side
-    - on client side delete all things in Office;
+    - on client side delete all things in Office, stop all incoming track in peerConnection;
     - on server side delete everything related to socket.id for the user;
     - if a room is empty on server side, delete the room too;
     - stop all tracks for the deleted user on other stream